 The American Red Cross is mandated by Congress to provide disaster relief services throughout the country.
 Every year fires, floods, tornadoes and other natural disasters affect over 1,500 families in the Massachusetts Bay area.
 Disaster Action Team (DAT) volunteers provide food, shelter, clothing and compassion on the scene.
-Volunteer caseworkers continue the recovery process by working with clients until their lives are resettle.
+Volunteer caseworkers continue the recovery process by working with clients until their lives are resettled.

 Our Disaster Action Team (DAT) is one of the few active college teams in the United States.
 In fact, Boston is the only city in the country where college students can be the only American Red Cross Disaster Services personnel